Wita5237/sm64-fst-brute-forcer-hip/README.md

 <pre>
 -o &lt;path&gt;:                                  Path to the output file.

--m:                                         Minimal output mode.
-                                            The program will only write a list of normals with solutions to the output file.
+-m:                                         Output mode.
+The amount of detail provided in the output file.
+                                              0: Minimal output.
+Prints all normals with full solutions, along with number of full solutions found.
+                                              1: Minimal output with partial solutions.
+Prints all normals with 10k partial solutions or better, along with the latest stage with solutions.
+                                              2: Full output.
+Prints all normals with full solutions, along with full details of the setup.
 </pre>
 #### GPU Settings ####
 <pre>